Majorization theoretical approach to entanglement enhancement via local filtration: Majorization relations among different photon-added TMSV

 \end{widetext} which is non-negative for all $n\geq0$, Therefore, just as before, the matrix $\mathbf{D}$ in Eq. \eqref{eqapp:Dvector} is rendered to column stochastic and consequently we obtain the majorization relation $\hat{\sigma}^{4,4} \prec \hat{\sigma}^{1,1}$.

 For all cases we presented (and beyond, \textit{i.e.}, up to $k=8$), we find that allowing $n=-1$, the closed form Eqs. \eqref{eqapp:cn22}, \eqref{eqapp:cn33}, \eqref{eqapp:cn44} (and similarly up to $k=8$) give $c_{-1}^{(22)}=\ldots=c_{-1}^{(88)}=1$, consistently with the value we assigned earlier.
 Moreover, we have verified that the coefficients we have derived using Eq. \eqref{eqapp:Coeffcients} for $k=2,\ldots,8$, are non-negative and consistent with Eq. \eqref{eqapp:binomial}.
-One can allow for $k \geq 8$ and explore if the matrix $\mathbf{D}$ becomes column-stochastic by proving the non-negativity of the coefficients given by Eq. \eqref{eqapp:Coeffcients}.
+One can allow for $k \geq 9$ and explore if the matrix $\mathbf{D}$ becomes column-stochastic by proving the non-negativity of the coefficients given by Eq. \eqref{eqapp:Coeffcients}.
+As $k$ grows, we observe the general trend that $c^{(kk)}_n$ becomes a polynomial of increasing degree in $n$ with mostly non-negative terms.
+Although it is apparent for each computed instance of $k$ that the polynomial $c^{(kk)}_n$ is non-negative, it seems difficult to show analytically that expression \eqref{eqapp:Coeffcients} is non-negative for every $k\geq 9$.

 At this point, we conjecture the non-negativity of Eq. \eqref{eqapp:Coeffcients}, \textit{i.e.}, we conjecture that the matrix $\mathbf{D}$ of Eq. \eqref{eqapp:Dvector} is column stochastic for all $k\geq 2$, implying the majorization relation $\hat{\sigma}^{k,k} \prec \hat{\sigma}^{1,1}$.
 In case said conjecture is invalid, it does not mean that $\hat{\sigma}^{k,k}$ and $ \hat{\sigma}^{1,1}$ do not satisfy majorization relations; it would merely mean that the methods presented in this appendix (and main paper) fail to uncover them.
 Therefore, our conjecture is stronger than just asserting $\hat{\sigma}^{k,k} \prec \hat{\sigma}^{1,1}$: we conjecture that $\hat{\sigma}^{k,k} \prec \hat{\sigma}^{1,1}$ \emph{and} that the column stochastic matrix is the one defined through Eqs. \eqref{eqapp:Dvector}, \eqref{eqapp:Coeffcients}.